ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Controls the delay before uBO internally process it's network request journal queue.
 The network request journal queue exists for the purpose of fixing [issue 2053](https://github.com/gorhill/uBlock/issues/2053).

-As a benign side effect to the fix, there is a delay in displaying the number of blocked requests on extension icon [#155](https://github.com/uBlockOrigin/uBlock-issues/issues/155).
+As a benign side effect to the fix, there is a delay in displaying the number of blocked requests on extension icon (see [#155](https://github.com/uBlockOrigin/uBlock-issues/issues/155)).

 A lower delay than the default one could bring back the issue it's meant to fix.